 Without practice, most people are not naturally good at taking notes for someone else.
 It takes a unique personality to be able to sit in a lecture and pay attention as if it were your own class.
 It’s one thing to copy down information and words as you hear them.
 It’s another matter entirely to track with the flow of the lecture and organize notes accordingly.
-A good reader notices which points the lecturer emphasizes and elaborates upon these points.
+A good access assistant notices which points the lecturer emphasizes and elaborates upon these points.
 They listen with the goal of comprehension, and their notes reflect it.
 This equips them to take the kind of cohesive and logical notes that I would take for myself.

 Unfortunately, there are many cases in which disabled students are assigned unsatisfactory note takers.
 I have heard stories, in addition to my personal experiences, of note takers who do next to nothing during lectures and expect to be paid all the same.
 I find this totally unacceptable.
 It is important for the disabilities offices to realize such things happen, and to stand on the side of the disabled student.